Iran executes British-Iranian accused of spying, UK condemns 'barbaric' act | Law-Order

 He fought during the Iran-Iraq war in the 1980s as a member of the Revolutionary Guards.
 It marks a rare case of the Islamic Republic executing a serving or former senior official.
 One of the last occasions was in 1984, when Iranian navy commander Bahram Afzali was executed after being accused of spying for the Soviet Union.

-'3,500 HOURS OF TORTURE' Reflecting Iran's worsening ties with the West, London-Tehran relations have deteriorated in recent months as efforts have stalled to revive the nuclear pact, to which Britain is a party.
+FRENCH CONDEMNATION French Foreign Minister Catherine Colonna summoned Iran's charge d'affaires over the execution.

+He was "warned that Iran's repeated violations of international law cannot go unanswered, particularly with regard to the treatment of foreign nationals whom it arbitrarily detains," a foreign ministry statement said.
+Iran's ties with the West have also been strained by its support for Russia in Ukraine, where Western states say Moscow has used Iranian drones during the invasion.

-Britain has also been critical of the Islamic Republic's crackdown on anti-government protests, sparked by the death in custody of a young Iranian-Kurdish woman in September.
+Britain, which has a long history of fraught ties with Iran, and other Western states have been fiercely critical of Tehran's crackdown on anti-government protests, sparked by the death in custody of a young Iranian-Kurdish woman in September.
 Iran has issued dozens of death sentences as part of the crackdown, executing at least four people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)